kylereicks/picturefill.js.wp/readme.txt

 See the [helper functions](https://github.com/kylereicks/picturefill.js.wp#helper-functions) section of the documentatin on GitHub.

 == Changelog ==

 = 1.3.1 =
+* Correct an IE7 JavaScript issue.
+* Check the filtered content for the picturefill syntax instead of images only.

+= 1.3.1 =
 * Hotfix to correct an error in the `picturefill_wp_set_responsive_image_sizes` helper function.